 Which problems are worth solving now and why?
 What do you gain or lose by not solving a different problem?
 Which problem, if you solved it, would solve other problems?

 The best way to get feedback on and validate an idea is to see what happens when it’s out there in the market.
-Do you want to wait that long and risk the time and money of building an idea?
-If not, find ways to test your idea sooner.
+Do you want to wait that long and risk wasting the time and money invested in building an idea?
+If not, find ways to test your concept sooner.

 Resources and links